markaylett/developer/docs/articles/limitorderbooks/README.md

 ## Level 2 Order Books

-The "liquidity" in the order book can be viewed in multiple ways.
+The "liquidity" available in the LOB can be viewed in multiple ways.
 In this article, we show the liquidity in the LOB as a stack of "price levels", where each price level comprises one or more orders with the same price and side.
 This representation is known as a level 2 order book aggregated by price.